-But sometimes the challenges faced as companies work toward compliance are more difficult to control.
-When approaching ISO 27001 certification, the largest challenges don’t lie in the requirements of the standard itself, but in the company-wide adoption of the policies and best-practices necessary to prove compliance with the standard.
+Some of the challenges faced by organizations when they work towards compliance are difficult to control.
+When pursuing ISO 27001 certification, the primary hurdles are not related to the requirements of the standard itself, but rather the company-wide adoption of policies and best practices essential to demonstrate compliance with the standard.

 The most common misconception is that cybersecurity is solely the responsibility of the IT department.
 But it’s so much more than that.
-Creating a truly secure system of information management requires the attention of each and every team member.
-Our consultants work with organizations to address the big hurdles related to the people responsible for the success of the program and approach the overarching struggle in three pieces.
+Creating a truly secure system of information management requires the attention of every team member.

-After the leadership team has committed to the ISO 27001 certification process, companies must then begin educating their full teams on the importance of the program and preparing them for the adoption of new safeguards and protocols.
+Once the leadership team has committed to the ISO 27001 certification process, companies must then begin the task of educating their teams on the program’s significance and readying them for the integration of new safeguards and protocols.

-Perhaps the hardest struggle related to ISO 27001, implementation teams have their work cut out for them as they approach greater team engagement.
-Again, cybersecurity is mistakenly identified as an IT initiative, and employees are often annoyed by the seeming over-complication related to increased information protection.
-Anyone who has attempted to deploy new software through a company will understand the challenge of getting people on-board with new ideas, systems, and protocols.
+Perhaps the hardest struggle related to ISO 27001 is that implementation teams have their work cut out for them as they approach greater team engagement.
+Cybersecurity is often mistakenly identified as an IT initiative.
+Because of this, employees can become annoyed by the seemingly over-complication associated with increased information protection.
+Anyone who has attempted to deploy new software throughout an organization will understand the challenge of getting people on board with new ideas, systems, and protocols.

-Once the education has been completed and the leadership and greater team understand the impact a strong ISMS will make, organizations are then tasked with creating processes to protect their information.
-And while they can have the most fail-safe methods of protection ready to deploy, they must always account for the possibility of human error.
+Once the education has been completed and the leadership and teams understand the impact a strong ISMS will make, organizations are then tasked with creating processes to protect information.
+Even with the most foolproof protection measures in place, they must always take into account the possibility of human error.

 To learn about ISO 27001 requirements visit https://www.thecoresolution.com/iso-27001-overview or contact us at 866.354.0300.
 We are happy to answer any questions you may have.